dearx-dev/maven/README.md

-# maven
+# Common Maven plugin library for DeARX

-Maven root project
+This project hosts the common Java library to be used for building DeARX's Maven plugins.